 The Administrative Appeals Office will review your application and inform you and the assigned auditor or examiner in writing whether your case is accepted.

-- Mail you a confirmation letter within 10 business days to inform you that we received your appeal application.
+- A confirmation letter within 15 days to inform you that we received your appeal application.

-- Mail you an eligibility letter within 30 business days from the date on your confirmation letter to inform you if your case was accepted or denied.
+- An eligibility letter within 45 days from the date of your confirmation letter to inform you if your case was accepted or denied.

 If your case is accepted: